-/6 points total
+/6 noints total

 4. Consistent Argument /2

-3. Citations (1/2 point each) /1.5
+3. Citations for each of the three ideas from the reading (1/2 point each) /1.5

-2. Three Ideas from the Reading (1/2 point each) /1.5
+2. Three Ideas from this Week's Reading (1/2 point each) /1.5

 1. Vote /1

 - 1. Vote: The individual votes either yes or no. - 2.
 Three Ideas: The individual includes at least three ideas from the readings and/or the debate summary to support his/her argument.
+These should come from the readings for the week of the debate.
+That is, if you are writing a rationale for week 3, you need to include three ideas from the reading for week 3.
+While you may include ideas from previous reading, they will not count toward the three required ideas from the reading.
 Only one quote/idea from the debate summary will count towards the three ideas. - 3.
 Citations: The individual uses properly formatted APA in-text parenthetical citations for each quote or paraphrased idea (total of at least three; See Appendix B). - 4.
-Consistent Argument: The individual clearly supports one position (either yes or no) and provides consistent reasoning from class materials and/or personal experience.
+Consistent Argument: The individual clearly supports one position (either yes or no) and provides consistent reasoning drawing appropriately on class resources, and perhaps also personal experience, to support the argument.